 Much of eastern Australia is emerging from severe drought and is still dealing with its consequences.
 How are individual businesses, communities, and landscapes coping?
 What are we learning that can be applied in the next drought?
 Has Australian politics and policy come to terms with the inevitable reality of drought?
 If not, can it ever?

 Governments are withdrawing resources, but we still need accountability for rangeland use and management.
 What is required of landholders, industries and governments in the monitoring 'space'?
 If we can document change, what should be the response, and who should respond?

 A number of mega-trends relating to flows of human, financial, intellectual, social and built capital are becoming evident in the rangelands.
 There are areas and industries that are pulling in people, ideas, dollars and technology, versus areas where capital is being withdrawn or that may be missing out.
 What happens to dependent towns after mining finishes?
 How should government, communities and the R&D sector respond?

 We look forward to receiving abstracts on the Conference theme, Transition to Transformation and sub-themes.
 These themes are not restrictive, and we welcome suggestions on other aspects of adaptation to change in rangeland activities that could be of interest to delegates.
 A diversity of presentation styles is encouraged, including case studies, video and interview.
 The representation of diverse voices is also encouraged, to include land managers, indigenous experience, businesses such as mining that are based on rangeland resources, researchers and students.

-The Australian Rangeland Society awards three student prizes: best paper, best presentation and best poster.
+The Australian Rangeland Society awards six prizes: one each for best overall and best student paper, presentation and poster.

 General Conference enquiries can be directed to the Conference Organiser at ARSConference@austrangesoc.com.au or on +61 (0)429 352 058.